ABOUT OUR CSA FARM SHARE PROGRAM

 What’s included in an Isabelle Farm Share?

-The 2017 CSA Farm Share Program will run 20 weeks, from mid-June through the end of October.
+The 2018 CSA Farm Share Program ran 20 weeks, from mid-June through the end of October.
 Each season, farm Share members receive a bountiful selection of just-picked, in-season produce, grown organically.
 The weekly variety and quantity increase as the growing season progresses.
-Farm Share members will receive lots of favorites (such as kale, chard, beets, mixed greens, spinach, tomatoes, peppers, cucumbers and carrots), as well as smaller amounts of items with shorter growing seasons (such as cantaloupe, watermelon, sweet corn and roasted chiles).
+Farm Share members will receive lots of favorites (such as kale, chard, beets, mixed greens, spinach, tomatoes, peppers, cucumbers and carrots), as well as smaller amounts of items with shorter growing seasons (such as cantaloupe, watermelon, cauliflower, broccoli, sweet corn and roasted chiles).

 For many members, the connection to the farm is as valuable as the produce that they receive.
 When members pick up their Share at the farm, they have the opportunity to connect with the source of their food and to learn more about sustainable agriculture.
 Members enjoy receiving Field Notes, our weekly Farm Share newsletter, which contains weekly reports from the field, recipes, agriculture and produce trivia, farmhand bios and more.
 (Read a sample newsletter from August 2015.)